ging/fiware-chef_validator/README.md

 Description
 -----------
+This project is part of [FIWARE] (http://fiware.org).

-An OpenStack validator for the deployment of chef cookbooks implemented as a service with an OpenStack-native Rest API
+A FIWARE validator for the deployment of chef cookbooks implemented as a service with an OpenStack-native Rest API

 Features Implemented